 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-For four months, the family and friends of Baha’u’llah time and again pleaded for his release from the Black Pit and the looming threat of execution.
+During the four months of his imprisonment in the Black Pit, Baha’u’llah’s family and friends pleaded for his release to end the looming threat of his execution.
 Each time the government denied their pleas.

 But the Russian Prince Dimitri Dolgorukov, who served as an ambassador to the Shah’s court in Tehran, knew Baha’u’llah and his family personally.
 He appealed for an end to Baha’u’llah’s imprisonment at the Shah’s court, declaring that he was extending the protection of Russia to Baha’u’llah.
 Because of Prince Dolgorukov’s intervention, soon the Shah reluctantly issued an order to release Baha’u’llah from prison.